Family-Friendly Lake Charles Mardi Gras Events: All the Fun, None of the Risque

 The writer was hosted.

-If you envision Mardi Gras as an adults-only, more-than-a-little-bit-risqué type of event, then you haven’t checked out Mardi Gras in Lake Charles Louisiana.
-Lake Charles, located in Southwest Louisiana, is 200 miles East of New Orleans and 145 miles West of Houston.
-There’s plenty of fun to be had in Lake Charles for Mardi Gras.
-Here are a few of my favorite kid-friendly events to help you party like a Cajun and enjoy a real Lake Charles Mardi Gras.
-Family-friendly Mardi Gras doesn’t mean ho-hum or boring.
+If you envision Mardi Gras as an adults-only, more-than-a-little-bit-risqué type of event, then you haven’t checked out Mardi Gras in Lake Charles, Louisiana.
+Lake Charles, located in Southwest Louisiana, is 200 miles east of New Orleans and 145 miles west of Houston.

 Laissez les bon temps rouler means “Let the good times roll.”
 Although you could probably enhance your visit to family-friendly Mardi Gras in Lake Charles with a few more French phrases, that one will endear you to the locals.
 Even if you don’t learn any French, the locals are friendly and it doesn’t take much to fit in during this epic party season.